kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Talk to Lashowe: 1x7, 3, 4
 - Speak with Uthar Wynn and students
 - Yuthura talks to you: 1,1,1,1,4,2,7,5
-- `Level to 8: Strength to 21, Persuade to 10, Disable Droid`
 - Talk to Kel Algwinn
 - Before exiting to Valley, *Stims/Force: Hyper Adrenal Strength, Hyper Adrenal Stamina, and Echani Battle Stimulant on MC, Cast Force Valor*
 - Exit to Valley of the Dark Lords